-- > Securities: the balances shown represent the fair value of the securities. - Letters of guarantees: the Group holds in some cases guarantees, which enable it to claim settlement in the event of default on the part of the counterparty.
-The balances shown represent the notional amount of these types of guarantees held by the Group. - ➤ Real estate (commercial and residential): the Group holds, in some cases, a first-degree mortgage over residential property (for housing loans) and commercial property (for commercial loans).
-The value shown reflects the fair value of the property limited to the related mortgaged amount. - Netting agreements: the Group makes use of netting agreements and other arrangements not eligible for netting under IAS 32 Financial Instruments: Presentation, with its counterparties.
-Such arrangements provide for net settlement of all financial instruments covered by the agreements in the event of default.
-Although these netting arrangements do not normally result in an offset of balance sheet assets and liabilities (as the conditions for offsetting under IAS 32 may not apply), they nevertheless reduce the Group's exposure to credit risk outstanding amounts of such contracts, as shown in the above table.
+- > Securities: the balances shown represent the fair value of the securities. - > Letters of guarantees: the Group holds in some cases guarantees, which enable it to claim settlement in the types of guarantees held by the Group. - > Real estate (commercial and residential): the Group holds, in some cases, a first-degree mortgage over reflects the fair value of the property limited to the related mortgaged amount. - > Netting agreements: the Group makes use of netting agreements and other arrangements not eligible for risk outstanding amounts of such contracts, as shown in the above table.